nf-core/website/src/content/docs/tutorials/adding_a_pipeline/next_steps.md

 ### Sample meta information

 In nf-core DSL2 pipelines, every channel that contains sample data in some way should also contain a `meta`variable, which must contain the fields `meta.id`, `meta.single_end` and `meta.strandedness`.
 The `meta` variable can be passed down to processes as a tuple of the channel containing the actual samples, e.g. FastQ files, and the `meta` variable.
 This meta information can easily be extracted from a samplesheet which specifies the input files.
-For an example process that reads a samplesheet, creates a `meta` variable and returns it along with the filepaths, have a look at the [rnaseq pipeline](https://github.com/nf-core/rnaseq/blob/master/modules/local/samplesheet_check.nf).
+Use the nextflow plugin [nf-validation](https://nextflow-io.github.io/nf-validation/) to transform the samplesheet into a channel with the meta information.